Today, almost anyone can learn how to create and start a blog and make money online.

 First, you need to login to your WordPress admin dashboard.

 Right from your WordPress dashboard, click Appearance > Themes.

 From here, you’ll click “Add New” to install a new WordPress theme from the stock of free themes offered by WordPress.

-You can search for a theme e.g., Deadline using the box and select a theme.
+You can search for a theme e.g., Deadline using the box and select the theme.

 The next thing is to install the theme into your WordPress.